ligadata-mkhalawi/Kamanja/trunk/docs/readme.md

 - Run the **pip install sphinx-autobuild** command to install the autobuild software.
 - Open a browser window for localhost:8081.
-- Open a separate terminal window in which to run autohtml; navigate to the trunk/docs directory.
+- Open a separate terminal window in which to run autohtml; navigate to the *trunk/docs* directory.
-- Run "make autohtml" in this new window.
+- Run **make autohtml** in this new window.
 - Modify a doc file, write the file, and view the changes immediately in your browser window.
   Note that this requires that the Autoload plug-in be implemented in your browser.
   For Firefox, you can download this from:  https://addons.mozilla.org/en-US/firefox/addon/auto-reload/